clelidm/MinCompSpin_BasisSearch128/README.md

 In the `INPUT` folder, we provided the following examples:
   - **Example 1: Shape data.** The binary dataset `Shapes_n9_Dataset_N1e5.dat` is one of the datasets used as an example in Ref.[1].
 This is an artificial dataset generated from only three states and described in Ref.[1] (see Figure 5).
   - **Example 2: Big 5 data.** The binary dataset `Big5PT.sorted`: this is the binarized version of the Big 5 dataset [2] used as an example in Ref.
 [1].
 The dataset has `50` variables and `N = 1 013 558` datapoints.
 See Ref.[1] for results and comments on the Best Basis obtained for this dataset.
     Important: this dataset is given in a zip file, which must be decompressed first before being used.

-On a laptop, the analysis in successive representations takes about 15min with `kmax=3` , and about 3h with `kmax=4`.
+    On a laptop, the analysis in varying representations takes about 15min with `kmax=3` , and about 3h with `kmax=4`.

   - **Example 3: MNIST data.** The binary dataset `MNIST11.sorted`: this is the binarized version of the MNIST dataset [3] used as an example in Ref.[1] (see Fig.~7).
 The dataset has `n=121` variables and `N=60 000` datapoints.
+        On a laptop, the analysis in varying representations takes about 3h with `kmax=3` , and about 30h with `kmax=4`.
   - **Example 4: SCOTUS data** the binary dataset `SCOTUS_n9_N895_Data.dat`, which is the dataset of votes of the US Supreme Court analyzed in Ref.[4] and used as an example in Ref.[1].

 Each of these datasets can be analyzed by running the program with the `makefile` after commenting/uncommenting the appropriate datafile choices at the beginning of the file.